Direct Messages

 • For subscribers with wildcard subscriptions, each topic that matches the subscription is elided, up to the maximum number of subscriptions specified by the client profile.

-The following example shows how message eliding works:
+The following diagram and example explain how message eliding works:

-1. Client P is publishing messages on topic T at a rate of one message per millisecond; each message is flagged as eliding-eligible.
+1. The Producer publishes messages to a topic at a rate of one message per millisecond (ms).
+Each message is flagged as eliding-eligible.

-2. Consuming Client S is assigned a client profile that has eliding enabled, and has an eliding delay of 200 ms, which imposes a cap of five updates per second per topic.
+2. The Consumer is assigned a client profile that has message eliding enabled, and has an eliding delay of 200 ms, which means it receives 5 messages per second..

-3. When the first message, M1, for topic T arrives at the event broker for client S, it's sent to the client without any delay, assuming the TCP window is open.
+3. When the first message, M1, for the topic arrives at the event broker, it's sent to the Consumer without any delay.

-4. When message M2 for topic T arrives a moment later at the event broker for subscriber S, it's held by the event broker, but not sent to the client since there has already been a message (that is, M1) for this same topic sent within the 200ms delay time.
+4. When the second message, M2, for the topic arrives at the event broker a millisecond later, it's held by the event broker and not sent to the Consumer because message M1 for the same topic was sent to the Consumer within the 200ms delay time.

 5. When subsequent messages, M3, M4, ....
-Mn, arrive at the event broker for client S, each newer message replaces the previous message and is continuously held by the event broker.
+Mn, for the same topic arrive at the event broker for the Consumer, each new message replaces the previous message and is continuously held by the event broker.

-6. Then 200ms after the previous message was sent for Client S, the held message is then sent to that client, assuming the TCP window is open.
+6. Following the 200ms delay after message M1 was sent to the Consumer, the currently held message is sent to the Consumer.

-A client application wants to receive at most five messages per second per topic.
-In this case, the event broker rate controls the output of messages to it.
-For this use case a delay interval time of 200 ms (that is, five messages per second per topic) is set.
+A client application wants to receive no more than five messages per second per topic.
+In this case, the event broker rate controls the output of messages to the client.
+For this use case the delay interval time is 200 ms (five messages per second per topic).

 Even though market data updates might be published at a very high rate, humans can only deal with a few updates per second.
 The client always wants the latest information, but at a slower rate than the total feed rate.
 Message eliding can be used to limit the output stream to a few updates per topic per second.

-Once clients are authenticated on the event broker they can add and remove topic subscriptions for Direct messages published to the Message VPN to which they have connected.
-These topic subscriptions are not durable - the clients’ subscriptions are not maintained for them after they disconnect from the event broker.
+When consuming clients are authenticated on the event broker, they can add and remove topic subscriptions for Direct messages published to the Message VPN they are connected to.
+These topic subscriptions are not durable - the client subscriptions are not maintained on the event broker after the consumer disconnects from the event broker.

 A client typically performs the following steps for managing their own subscriptions: